Paid Vacation Day Basics

 Paid vacation days are also negotiated as a part of a standard union contract in a workplace that is represented by a union.
 In such a represented workplace, individual employees are unable to negotiate the number of their paid vacation days.
 What the union negotiated is standard practice across the board.

-What Paid Vacation Days Do Employers Offer?
+Paid Vacation Days Employers Offer

 While there are no Federal laws in the United States that require an employer to offer paid vacation days as a benefit, employers of choice offer employees paid vacation days.